exercism/julia/concepts/basics/about.md

 # About

-Julia is a dynamic, strongly-typed programming langauge.
+Julia is a dynamic, strongly-typed programming language.
 The programming styple is mainly functional, though with more flexibility than in languages such as Haskell.

 There is a strong and versatile type system, which will become important in later concepts.
 In practice, Julia will usually infer a suitable default from the context.